G-Kamalesh/Industry-Copper-Modeling/README.md

 * Scikit-learn: A machine learning library that provides various regression and classification algorithms.
 * Matplotlib: A plotting library for creating visualizations.
 * Seaborn: A data visualization library built on top of Matplotlib.
+* Streamlit: A Python framework for data scientists and AI/ML engineers to deliver interactive data apps.

 Make sure these libraries are installed in your Python environment before running the project.